wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 A heartfelt thank you to Francisco Vial-Prado for the work on designing and proving the forwarding scheme.
-We also thank Ilya Chesnokov and Eduardo Conde for their collaboration and help in applying the scheme to OpenPGP.
+We also thank Lara Bruseghini, Ilya Chesnokov, and Eduardo Conde for their collaboration and help in applying the scheme to OpenPGP.